-There have been no material changes to the table entitled "Contractual Obligations" in Part II, Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations" set forth in our 2015 Annual Report that have occurred during the three months ended March 31, 2016 as the additional borrowings used to finance the BES acquisition had been reflected in the table.
+There have been no material changes to the table entitled "Contractual Obligations" in Part II, Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations" set forth in our 2015 Annual Report that have occurred during the six months ended June 30, 2016.
+Other than an increase of \$39 million in the amount outstanding under our revolving credit facility, which resulted from our additional borrowings used to finance the Peak acquisition, there have been no additional borrowings as the amount used to finance the BES acquisition was reflected in the contractual obligations table included in our 2015 Annual Report.
+As of June 30, 2016, the total amount outstanding under our revolving credit facility was \$206.5 million.
+Of this amount, \$40 million was classified as current at June 30, 2016, based on management's intention to repay this amount during the next 12 months.
+The maturity date of our revolving credit facility is in 2019.